Clinton D. Burdick: World War II

-On September 1944, he was assigned to the 361st Fighter Squadron, 356th Fighter Group at RAF Martlesham Heath in England, where he flew missions in the European theater of World War II.
+In September 1944, he was assigned to the 361st Fighter Squadron, 356th Fighter Group at RAF Martlesham Heath in England, where he flew missions in the European theater of World War II.

 Flying P-47 Thunderbolts, Burdick flew his first combat mission on November 6, 1944, and in the same month, the 356th FG converted to P-51 Mustangs.
 While flying the P-51, he scored his first aerial victory on December 5, when he shot down a Focke-Wulf Fw 190 and damaged another Fw 190 northeast of Berlin.
 On January 14, 1945, 356th FG's P-51s encountered 15 to 20 Fw 190s, southwest of Dümmer Lake.
 During the aerial battle, Burdick shot down two Fw 190s and damaged another two.

 He finally became a flying ace on February 20, when he shot down three (including one shared) Fi 156s over Bayreuth, which were also his last aerial victories of the war.
 This made Burdick and his father the only father and son to earn the title of flying ace.
 He flew his last combat mission on February 20.

-During World War II, Burdick was credited with the destruction of 5.5 enemy aircraft in aerial combat plus 3 damaged, 1 shared destruction and 1 destroyed on the ground, while flying 53 combat missions during the war.
+During World War II, Burdick was credited with the destruction of 5.5 enemy aircraft in aerial combat plus 3 damaged, 1 shared destruction, and 1 destroyed on the ground, while flying 53 combat missions during the war.
 During his time in the 356th FG, he flew P-51D bearing the name "DoDo".
 He is one of only five flying aces in the 356th FG.

 Later life

 Burdick and his wife Connie had a son and several grandchildren.

 After the end of World War II, Burdick was discharged from the military in 1946.
 He attended Massachusetts Institute of Technology, where he graduated with a Bachelor's degree in aeronautical engineering in 1950.
-In 1952, he graduated from MIT with a Masters degree in aeronautical engineering.
+In 1952, he graduated from MIT with a master's degree in aeronautical engineering.
 At the age of 25, his parents divorced and his father moved to California where he remarried.
 In 1963, he moved to Los Angeles where his father resided and eventually reconciled with him.
 Burdick worked in the aviation and electronics industry until his complete retirement in 1989.

 He died on February 17, 2013, at the age of 88.